DonBower/Balloon/README.md

 \# <br />
 sudo apt-get upgrade  <br />
 \# <br />
-\# What is interesting about this, was that it done before the OS reset, and it did do an update,
+\# What is interesting about this, was that it done before the OS reset, and it did do an update, <br />
 \# but this time, nada.
 Did I miss something?<br />
 \# <br />
 sudo apt-get dist-upgrade <br />